YehOkiHub/CastleSeige/README.md

 THEN I see 100 health
 WHEN I press A and D
 THEN I can move left and right to move along the walls.
+WHEN I press W and S
+THEN I can move up and down
 WHEN I press K
 THEN I can make attacks
 WHEN I press L